Emilio Lussu

-Emilio Lussu (4 December 1890 – 5 March 1975) was an Italian soldier, politician, anti-fascist and writer.
+Emilio Lussu (4 December 1890 – 5 March 1975) was a Sardinian and Italian writer, anti-fascist intellectual, military officer, partisan, and politician.
+He is also the author of the novel One Year on the High Plateau.
+Lussu was elected multiple times to Parliament, serving as a member of the Constituent Assembly of Italy for the constituency of Cagliari and twice as a minister.
+He founded the Sardinian Action Party and co-founded the Justice and Freedom movement.
+As an anti-fascist, he was assaulted, wounded, and sent to confinement to Lipari in the Aeolian Islands by the Italian fascist regime as a direct decision of Benito Mussolini.
+After escaping, with Carlo Rosselli and Fausto Nitti, he spent about fourteen years as a refugee abroad.
+He served as an officer in World War I, where he received multiple decorations, and participated in the Spanish Civil War as a political leader and in the Italian Resistance.

 Biography

 The soldier

 Lussu was born in Armungia, province of Cagliari (Sardinia) and graduated with a degree in law in 1914.
 Lussu married Joyce Salvadori, a notable poet, and member of the noble Paleotti family of the Marche, who were counts of Fermo.
 Prior to the entry of Italy into World War I, Lussu joined the army and was involved in several skirmishes.
-As a complementary officer of the Sassari Infantry Brigade in 1916 he was stationed on the Asiago Plateau.
+As a complementary officer of the Brigade "Sassari" in 1916 he was stationed on the Asiago Plateau.
 The brigade had arrived on the plateau in May 1916 to help in the Italian effort to stop the Austrian Spring offensive.
 In the month of June 1916 the brigade conquered Monte Fior, Monte Castelgomberto, Monte Spil, Monte Miela and Monte Zebio.
-After the war Lussu wrote the book A Year on the High Plateau (Un anno sull'altipiano) about his experiences of trench warfare on the Plateau.
-The 1970 movie Many Wars Ago ("Uomini contro") by Francesco Rosi is taken from this book.
+After the war Lussu published the novel "One Year on the High Plateau" (Un anno sull'altipiano) about his experiences of trench warfare on the Asiago Plateau.
+The 1970 movie Many Wars Ago ("Uomini contro") by Francesco Rosi is based on this book.